 - Particularly with so many working from home now, am I considering how candidates’ access to (or lack of access to) childcare impacts their ability to interview for more than 45 minutes at a time?
 How am I responding to unexpected interruptions in the conversation?

 As you see, there are a number of reasons to lean into the discomfort that a virtual hiring process will undoubtedly bring.
 There are also many nuances to consider—and pitfalls to avoid—if you want this new normal to also be equitable and inclusive.
 Much of this work boils down to thoughtful anti-bias training for all those involved in hiring—virtual or in-person—with crystal clear goals regarding what the school is looking for in each open position.
 While we all may be isolated, we’re not in this alone.

-Lawrence Alexander and Brandon Jacobs lead our Diversity, Equity, and Inclusion Consulting Practice Group.
+Lawrence Alexander and Brandon Jacobs are members of our Diversity, Equity, Inclusion, and Belonging Consulting Practice Group.

 There are no comments on this blog entry.